galaxyproject/galaxy-hub/content/fair/interoperability/index.md

 <div class="float-right" style="max-width: 200px"><img src="/images/logos/ELIXIR_RIR_Logo.png" alt="ELIXIR RIR logo"/></div>
 <br>

-This page focusses on FAIR's 'I' component, so highlighting interoperability measures, pointing to respective implementations and answering a range of questions around the topic.
-Contents have been generated from [Galaxy Europe's successful evaluation](/news/2023-12-14-ELIXIR-RIR-for-Galaxy-Europe/) of being an [ELIXIR 'Recommended Interoperability Resource' (RIR)](https://elixir-europe.org/platforms/interoperability/rirs), for which central considerations have been addressed.
+This page focusses on FAIR's 'I' component, so highlighting interoperability measures, pointing to respective implementations and answering a range of questions about the topic.
+Contents have been generated from [Galaxy Europe's successful evaluation](/news/2023-12-14-elixir-rir-for-galaxy-europe/) of being an [ELIXIR 'Recommended Interoperability Resource' (RIR)](https://elixir-europe.org/platforms/interoperability/rirs), for which central considerations have been addressed.
 Both asked questions and their answers should be shared here with the community, hopefully serving as references for future needs.

 ## Resource facilitation to scientific research